40% decline in growth of COVID-19 cases: Health Ministry

 Agarwal said before the lockdown, the doubling rate was three days.
 But once the restrictions came into effect, the doubling rate increased to 6.2 days

-India today breached the 13,000-mark with 13,387 Covid-19 cases while the death toll surged to 437.
+India today breached the 13,000-mark with 13,387 COVID-19 cases while the death toll surged to 437.
 Of these, 11,201 are active cases and 1,748 are cured.